Every quest starts with questions.

 How does ICF Credentialing work?

 The ICF currently credentials coaches at three levels: ACC, PCC, and MCC (Associate, Professional, and Master Certified Coach).
-To qualify for the initial level of credentialing with the ICF (the ACC level), you must have 60 hours of training, 100 hours of coaching experience, two letters of recommendation, 10 hours of work with a qualified mentor coach, and pass an oral exam.
-For an in-depth look at the credentialing process and requirements, check out this webinar recording from Chad Hall and Bill Copper.
+To qualify for the initial level of credentialing with the ICF (the ACC level), you must have 60 hours of training, 100 hours of coaching experience, two letters of recommendation, 10 hours of work with a qualified mentor coach, and pass a Coach Knowledge Assessment (CKA).
+For an in-depth look at the credentialing process and requirements, check out this page on the ICF’s website.

 FAQs ABOUT WESTERN COACH TRAINING